Carla De Benedetti: UNESCO and Africa

 In the mid 70's and 80's the focus of her independent research shifted to Africa, West Africa in particular.
 During a visit to Nigeria in 1985 she met Barry Hallen, then a professor at the University of Ife (now Obafemi Awolowo University).
 In 1986 they were wed at the local government office in Ile-Ife.
 Hallen had been in Nigeria for years doing research on the cultures of that country.
 With Carla De Benedetti as his partner photography became an important new dimension to that research.

 In 1988 Carla De Benedetti and Barry Hallen were appointed co-directors of Southern Crossroads: Routes of Commerce and Culture Through West Africa and the Early Sudan, an associated project of UNESCO's Integral Study of the Silk Roads: Roads of Dialogue.
-With that UNESCO affiliation the two continued to do independent research in West and East Africa during the 1980s and early 1990s.
-During all of this time Carla De Benedetti was creating an African photo archive of distinction and importance.
-Her talents and abilities as a trained professional photographer enabled her to record the cultures of Africa in a remarkable manner.
-The Africa photos today constitute an important dimension to the archives of Studio De Benedetti (www.cdbstudio.com).
+With that UNESCO affiliation, the two continued to do independent research in West and East Africa during the 1980s and early 1990s.
+During the periods, Carla De Benedetti was creating an African photo archive.
+Her abilities as a trained professional photographer enabled her to record the cultures of Africa in a positive manner.
+The Africa photos today remain important to the archives of Studio De Benedetti.

 Carla De Benedetti died in November 2013.
 She was buried in Africa.